-an "output plugin" is a simple Python module with an output callable defined which will process arguments and should output them somewhere, for example by email or through another command. the plugin is called (from feed2exec.feeds.parse()) when a new item is found, unless cache is flushed or ignored.
+an "output plugin" is a simple Python module with an output callable defined which will process arguments and should output them somewhere, for example by email or through another command. the plugin is called when a new item is found, unless cache is flushed or ignored.

 The "callable" can be a class, in which case only the constructor is called or a function.
-The \args and \\kwargs parameter SHOULD be used in the function definition for forward-compatibility (ie. to make sure new parameters added do not cause a regression).
+The args and kwargs parameter SHOULD be used in the function definition for forward-compatibility (ie. to make sure new parameters added do not cause a regression).